Uhlmann's theorem for measured divergences

-\textbf{Acknowledgements.} We would like to thank David Sutter for a comment that helped us clarify Corollary~\ref{coro: regularized Uhlmann} and Remark~\ref{rem: Bn hypothesis testing}.
-K.F. is supported by the National Natural Science Foundation of China (grant No. 12404569 and 92470113), the Shenzhen Science and Technology Program (grant No. JCYJ20240813113519025) and the University Development Fund (grant No. UDF01003565) from the Chinese University of Hong Kong, Shenzhen.
+\textbf{Acknowledgements.} We would like to thank David Sutter for a comment that helped us clarify Corollary~\ref{coro: regularized Uhlmann} and Remark~\ref{rem: Bn hypothesis testing}. {We also thank anonymous reviewers for their valuable comments and for bringing Hiai's book to our attention.} K.F. is supported by the National Natural Science Foundation of China (Grant No. 92470113 and 12404569), the Shenzhen Science and Technology Program (Grant No. JCYJ20240813113519025), the Shenzhen Fundamental Research Program (Grant No. JCYJ20241202124023031), the General R\&D Projects of 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund (Grant No. GRDP2025-022), and the University Development Fund (Grant No. UDF01003565).
 H.F. was partially funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee EP/X032051/1.
 O.F. acknowledges support by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716), by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 (VERIqTAS) and by the Agence Nationale de la Recherche under the Plan France 2030 with the reference ANR-22-PETQ-0009.